 Refinement: The term "failure" above means "circumstances".
-The TOE prevents failures specified below.
+The TOE prevents failures

-The TOE shall meet the requirement "Failure with preservation of secure state (FPT_FLS.1)" as occur: exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU_FLT.2) and where therefore a malfunction could occur.
+142 The TOE shall meet the requirement "Failure with preservation of secure state (FPT_FLS.1)" as specified below.

-FPT FLS.1 Failure with preservation of secure state
+FPT_FLS.1 Failure with preservation of secure state

-FPT_FLS.1.1 The TSF shall preserve a secure state when the following types of failures failures for the "circumstances" defined above.
+FPT_FLS.1.1 The TSF shall preserve a secure state when the following types of failures occur: exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU_FLT.2) and where therefore a malfunction could occur.